Is there such a thing as a Stihl 096?

-Evidence For The Stihl 096 On Google
+The Stihl 096 on Google

-To start with, there are very few mentions of the Stihl 096 online.
+First, there are very few mentions of the Stihl 096 online.

 - My Tractor Forum here